emrebstc/3-Phase-400Hz-AC-to-DC-DC-to-DC-LLC-Converter/README.md

 This is a simulation I created  to learn about various elements such as LTspice, LLC converters, ZVS, Heatsink calculations, EMI filters, Inrush current limiting and FFT analysis.
-Also doesnt include a synchronous rectification.
+Doesnt include a synchronous rectification.

 # Technical Specifications